How to ensure a longer lasting furnace

 One of the most important parts of a furnace is the filter system.
 The filter’s job is to remove dust, dirt and grime so it’s easily one of the dirtiest components of your HVAC system.
 As that build-up accumulates over time, the filter can get clogged.

 A clogged filter will cause your furnace to work harder because of decreased airflow.
-Decreased airflow will force other parts of your furnace to kick into high gear, wearing them out more easily – and likely causing higher utility bills.
-For most homes, changing the filter twice per year – before you turn your heat on in Fall and again in the Spring before you turn on the AC – is a good practice.
-Consider changing the filter more often if you live in an especially dusty or smoke-filled area.
+Decreased airflow will force other parts of your furnace to kick into high gear, causing unnecessary wear and tear – and likely causing higher utility bills.
+For most homes, changing the filter twice per year – before you turn your heat on in Fall and again in the spring before you turn on the AC – is a good practice.
+Some homeowners use Daylight Savings changes as a reminder to change their HVAC filters, so they don’t forget.
+If you live in an especially dusty or smoke-filled area (think California wildfires!), consider changing the filter more often.

 Furnaces have venting systems and fans that also need regular attention.
 Keeping all components clean helps your HVAC unit perform at its best.
 If you are unsure about what needs cleaning, get assistance from a licensed HVAC professional.